ivardesign/960-fixed-width-template/README.md

         --hamburger-display: none;
       }

-  Then go back to the definition you are adjusting (below, in the style you already wrote) and swap out the setting if you had one (if you didn't, add one) using the 'variable':
+  Then go back to the definition you are adjusting and swap out the setting if you had one (if you didn't, add one now) using the variable (CP):

       .hamburger {
         display: var(--hamburger-display, block);